How the latest developments are revolutionising the marketing world

-Marketing is no stranger to technological developments, as with each new gadget or platform comes another possibility for greater marketing scope, improved creative potential or simply a more efficient, more practical way of managing an existing marketing strategy.
+Marketing is no stranger to developments in technology.
+With each new gadget or platform comes another possibility for greater marketing scope.
+It promises improved creative potential or simply a more efficient, more practical way of managing an existing marketing strategy.

-In many ways technology and marketing are the best of friends, as this mutually beneficial relationship not only creates new opportunities for both industries but allows them to work together to push boundaries and challenge convention.
-This week OTB takes a look at some of the latest technological developments and industry arguments which are shaking up the marketing world…
+In many ways technology and marketing are the best of friends.
+This mutually beneficial relationship not only creates new opportunities for both industries but allows them to work together to push boundaries and challenge convention.
+This week we look at some of the latest technological developments and industry arguments which are shaking up the marketing world…

 With creativity lying at the heart of many a marketing strategy and agencies often tasked with developing new, forward thinking campaigns for a brand, is it possible that technology could help us in our task?